 Once a student has identified a suitable placement, they should complete the first page of the form provided below and return it to Mrs Darvell.
 This will then enable all of the relevant safety checks to be undertaken.
-These checks are carried out by the Humber Education & Business Partnership (EBP) on our behalf.
+These checks are carried out by an organistaion called Education 2 Work (E2W) on our behalf.

 It should be remembered that if a placement in the precise area of work that a student is interested in cannot be found, there are still many benefits to be had from finding a placement where there are skills required that would be transferable to the students chosen field.

 As we will have approximately 140 students attempting to find placements for this week, it would be beneficial for students to organise placements as soon as possible.

 For some employment fields there will be very high levels of students hoping to secure a placement, so to maximise the chance of securing a placement it is advised to organise this as soon as possible.